shennyg/azure-blob-remote-volume/README.md

 ## Setup

-To create a new asset volume for your Amazon S3 bucket, go to Settings → Assets, create a new volume, and set the Volume Type setting to "Azure".
+To create a new asset volume for your Azure Blob container, go to Settings → Assets, create a new volume, and set the Volume Type setting to "Azure".
+Toggle "Assets in this volume have public URLs" on and enter the base URL.
+Normally something like https://AZURE_STORAGE_ACCOUNT_NAME.blob.core.windows.net/AZURE_STORAGE_CONTAINER_NAME/ or

-The following settings can be need to be environment variables.
+The following settings need to be environment variables.
 See [Environmental Configuration](https://docs.craftcms.com/v3/config/environments.html) in the Craft docs to learn more about that.

 ```
 AZURE_STORAGE_ACCOUNT_NAME="account-name"